-Your First Credit Card
+Your First Credit Card: What to Know

 Your first credit card is a financial rite of passage.
 When you turn 18, you’re finally eligible to apply without a cosigner.
 Before you get excited, remember: a credit card is not free money!
 You’ll need to pay off the balance regularly in order to not incur interest charges.
 Credit is a powerful tool, but it comes with lots of responsibility.
 Here’s what you need to know before wielding any plastic.